Microwave Link Networks

 A simple one-way microwave link includes four major elements: a

-transmitter, a receiver, transmission lines, and antennas
+transmitter, a receiver, transmission lines, and antennas.
+These basic

 components exist in every radio communications system, including